India's mobile carriers stare at costly victory as bandwidth sale ends

-The government had raised a record 1.07 trillion rupees (12 billion pounds) by the end of bidding on Tuesday in an auction that began on March 4.
+The government had raised a record 1.07 trillion rupees ($17.07 billion) by the end of bidding on Tuesday in an auction that began on March 4.
 That's almost a third more than what the government had forecast for the entire duration of the auction, which is set to end this week.
 Analysts estimate most of the bids were from the country's biggest players.

 For the government, the money raised will help plug the fiscal deficit.
 For India's wireless carriers, the auction is the only way to renew expiring 20-year leases and build the extra capacity needed ahead of an anticipated surge in mobile data consumption as more Indians use mobile phones to go online.